Azure Video Indexer release notes

 Create custom language model and Update custom language models APIs now support VTT, SRT, and TTML file formats as input for language models.

 When calling the Update Video transcript API, the transcript is added automatically.
 The training model associated with the video is updated automatically as well.
-For information on how to customize and train your language models, see Customize a Language model with Azure Video Indexer.
+For information on how to customize and train your language models, see Customize a Language model with Azure AI Video Indexer.

 New download transcript formats – TXT and CSV

-In addition to the closed captioning format already supported (SRT, VTT, and TTML), Azure Video Indexer now supports downloading the transcript in TXT and CSV formats.
+In addition to the closed captioning format already supported (SRT, VTT, and TTML), Azure AI Video Indexer now supports downloading the transcript in TXT and CSV formats.